DivineInject/DivineInject/README.md

 * Constructor injection or death

-  No, setter injection is bad for your health, just say no
+  Setter injection is bad for your health, just say no

 * Dependencies are singletons